bountyhunter1568/bountyhunter1568/README.md

 - and more.

 ### bashrc and starship.toml
-Included in the same Gi as the organization commands is my bashrc and starship.toml files that I use for my terminal.
+Included in the same Git as the organization commands is my bashrc and starship.toml files that I use for my terminal.
 There is some extra stuff in there that you will probably want to remove as I just copy and pasted the files for the most part.

 Link to the Git here: <a href="https://github.com/bountyhunter1568/Bash-Setup-With-Starship">Organization commands, bashrc, and starship.toml</a>